Caskets (band): 2021–2022: Name change and Lost Souls

-Following a legal dispute with an Australian band of the same name, which had applied for trademark rights to the name "Captives" only in the United Kingdom, the British band was forced to change their name to "Caskets".
-Shortly after this legal dispute, their YouTube channel was deleted, and their music was removed from all streaming providers.
+Following a legal dispute with an Australian band of the same name, which had applied for trademark rights to the name "Captives" in the UK, the British band was forced to change their name to "Caskets".

+During the legal dispute, the band's YouTube channel was Spotify were paused.
 About two weeks after the name change, the band's content was again accessible on the respective platforms.
 The band stated that without a name change, it would have been impossible for them to release new music for about twelve months.

 Now under their new name Caskets, the band announced a new single for 7 May 2021, titled Lost in Echoes.
 After the release of this single, the debut album Lost Souls was announced, which was released on 13 August.
 The singles Glass Heart and Lost in Echoes are found on this album, Falling Apart was subsequently integrated into the tracklist of newer editions of the EP Ghost Like You, after the song was previously released on a limited edition of the EP with an alternative, black cover, which sold out within hours.
 The third single The Only Ones was announced on 19 June for 25 June.

 Following the release of their debut album, the band toured in the autumn of 2021 as a support act for the Swedish alternative rock band Normandie, which was also supported by the American post-hardcore band Thousand Below.
 This tour included stops in Germany, Austria, Switzerland, Belgium, the Netherlands, and the United Kingdom.
 Previously, the performances had been postponed from March 2021 to October due to the COVID-19 pandemic.
 However, Caskets announced that they had to cancel this tour due to scheduling reasons.

 Shortly thereafter, Caskets was confirmed as a support act for an EU tour of the American band Dance Gavin Dance, which was supposed to take place in September and October 2022 but had to be postponed to March 2023 due to illness of Dance Gavin Dance singer Jon Mess.
 Due to controversy surrounding clean vocalist Tilian Pearson, who had briefly left the band following allegations of sexual misconduct but was later reinstated in an official statement from the band, Caskets announced that they would have to cancel the joint tour.